akashpawar6474/DSA_Problem_Solving_Part2/README.md

 407. Previous smaller element, Next Greater Element => very simple problem using stack
 408. Broken Calculator => this is reverse thinking problem
 409. Maximal Rectangle => using largest historgram problem we can solve this
+410. MAX and MIN(sp) => sum of (max - min) of all subarrays of array VERy good problem can be solved using contributions and NGE,NSE,PGE,PSE
+411.
+412.